Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states

 \subsection{Zigzag}

 Here we examine the system with a Z-type (zigzag) graphene strip.
-To ensure the total number of lattice sites matches that of the A-type strip, we set the strip dimensions to $N = 171$ and $L = 3$.
+To ensure the total number of lattice sites matches that of the A-type strip, we set the strip dimensions to $N = 170$ and $L = 3$.
 An in-plane magnetic field is applied along the $y$-direction, which is in the direction of the longer (zigzag) edge.

-The phase diagrams in Z-type strip shown in Fig.~\ref{fig:Z_Y}(a) exhibit a different structure compared to the the A-type strip shown in Fig.~\ref{fig:A_X}(a).
+The phase diagrams in Z-type strip shown in Fig.~\ref{fig:Z_Y}(a) exhibit a different structure compared to the A-type strip shown in Fig.~\ref{fig:A_X}(a).
 For the Z-strip, we observe multiple sharp, V-shaped valley patterns formed by overlapping triangular regions, which can be contrasted to the A-type (armchair) case, where a few broad, overlapping triangular features dominate.
 These features are attributed to the different boundary conditions and sublattice terminations along the zigzag edge, which affect the localization and interference patterns of quasiparticle modes.
 As disorder increases, these sharp features become increasingly diffused and less well-defined.
 The second row [panels (b)-i to (b)-iv] shows the low-energy spectra at $\mu/t = 2.0$.
-In contrast to the A-type system, where zero-energy modes persist over broader $h_x/t$ intervals, the Z-type strip features several narrow, discrete regions in $h_y/t$ where zero-energy states appear.
-These localized topological phases become increasingly unstable under disorder: as the disorder strength grows, the energy gaps close and non-topological low-energy states fill in, effectively destroying many of these narrow zero-energy windows.
+In contrast to the A-type system, where zero-energy modes persist over broader $h_x/t$ intervals, the Z-type strip features several narrow, discrete regions in $h_y/t$ where near-zero-energy states appear.
+This behavior reflects the stronger manifestation multiband nature of the finite zigzag strip, where different transverse subbands undergo successive gap closings and reopenings as the Zeeman field is varied.
+These parameter regions, which exhibit candidate topological signatures, become increasingly unstable under disorder: as the disorder strength grows, the energy gaps close and non-topological low-energy states fill in, effectively destroying many of these narrow zero-energy windows.
 The third row [panels (c)-i to (c)-iv] presents the Majorana polarization as a function of $h_y/t$ for a fixed chemical potential $\mu/t = 2.0$, with polarization contributions plotted for four spatial regions of the strip.
 We note that in disordered systems as well, MP can be nonzero due to partially separated Andreev-bound states, which are not topologically protected.